Garcila/todo_svelte/wishes.md

 Todos completed and deleted.
 I have a classCompleted that can be simplified with just the properties of the todo

 DONE
-✅ Count works with a store
+✅ Animate directive to move todos from todo to completed area ✅ Count works with a store
 ✅ Delete by clicking on an icon on the left or right
 ✅ Update by clicking on the todo itself